Varnish starts to look old after a while. So, can you paint over varnished wood?

-Unlike modern sealants that are more welcome to additional coats, varnish is designed specifically to be the final coat of a paint job.
-The traditional chemical make-up of the sealant makes it almost impossible for paint to be applied over the varnish directly.
+Unlike modern sealants that are formulated to be painted over, the varnish is designed to be the final coat.
+So, its traditional formula makes it almost impossible for the coating to be applied over.

 - Fine-Grit Sandpaper